Intro

 Now that gap assessments are drawn up, it’s time to remediate those gaps.

 - Make a remediation plan.
-Prioritize the control deficiencies that pose the most serious vulnerabilities, and move down the list to the least serious.
+Prioritize the control deficiencies that pose the most severe vulnerabilities and move down the list to the least serious.
 Include milestones and a schedule for completion.

 PHASE 4: DESIGN, TEST, AND REPORT